MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 [Deploy this Graph connector](https://www.bainsight.com/connectors/connector-for-sap-erp-cloud/)

-### SAP HANA
+### SAP High-Performance Analytic Appliance (HANA)
 _Publisher: BA Insight_

-BA Insight's SAP HANA Connector honors the security of the source database and provides both full and incremental crawls so that users have the latest information available to them all of the time.
+BA Insight's SAP High-Performance Analytic Appliance (HANA) Connector honors the security of the source database and provides both full and incremental crawls so that users have the latest information available to them all of the time.
 It indexes content from SAP HANA into Microsoft Search, surfacing it through BA Insight’s SmartHub to provide users with integrated search results.

 [Deploy this Graph connector](https://www.bainsight.com/connectors/sap-hana-connector-sharepoint-azure-elasticsearch/)

-### SAP HANA (Cloud)
+### SAP High-Performance Analytic Appliance (HANA) (Cloud)
 _Publisher: BA Insight_

 The SAP HANA (Cloud Version) Connector honors the security of the source database and provides both full and incremental crawls so that users have the latest information available all of the time.